-The City observes 11 paid holidays (New Year's Day, Martin Luther King's birthday, Memorial Day, Independence Day, Labor Day, Veterans' Day, two days at Thanksgiving, Christmas Eve, Christmas Day, and a floating holiday).
+The City observes 11 paid holidays (New Year's Day, Martin Luther King's birthday, Memorial Day, Juneteenth, Independence Day, Labor Day, Veterans' Day, two days at Thanksgiving, Christmas Eve, Christmas Day, and a floating holiday).
 The specific dates are subject to City Council approval each year.

 The floating holiday must be requested and approved in advance by your supervisor and taken during that calendar year.
 Floating holidays are not accrued.

 If you are hired on or before June 30 of the year, you will be eligible to take the floating holiday that year.
 If you are hired on or after July 1, you will be eligible for the floating holiday in the next calendar year.
 A calendar showing all approved City holidays is available at houstontx.gov/hr/holidays.html.